Preparing for safety planning

-This part provides ideas for working with children, parents and the alleged abuser or offender to decide if a safety plan, developed in conjunction with a safety and support network, will make it safe enough for the child to stay at home in the short and longer-term.
-It is designed to support professional judgment and to complement the structured decision making policies and procedures.
+This part provides ideas for working with children, parents and the alleged abuser to decide if a safety plan, developed in conjunction with a safety and support network, will make it safe enough for the child to stay at home in the short and longer-term.
+It is designed to support practitioners using their professional judgment and to complement the SDM policy and procedures.

 The child is: